-Arguments in favor of the Sony Cyber-shot DSC-RX10 II:
+Advantages of the Sony Cyber-shot DSC-RX10 II:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (2359k vs 1440k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (2359k vs 1440k dots).

 - Faster burst: Shoots at higher frequency (14 vs 10 flaps/sec) to capture the decisive moment.